 - Maximum Loan Amount:

 Just like banks, the amount limit is 2-4 times your salary.
-However, a lot of moneylenders may loan you an amount less than that.
+However, a lot of licensed money lender singapore may loan you an amount less than that.
 It is advisable that you visit some to find out their highest offer.

 Licensed moneylenders are lenient compared to banks.
 You will have to produce your pay slips and CPF statements, but you may be forgiven for a not-so-good financial record.